 Crystal GreenCrystal Green, Animal Caregiver, started as a volunteer with the Sanctuary in 2015, before she joined the team full time.
 It wasn't long before her experiences and connections at the Sanctuary inspired her to become vegan.

-Dakota TadduniDakota Tadduni, Co-Head Caregiver/Volunteer Coordinator, has loved animals for as long as she can remember.
+Dakota TadduniDakota Tadduni, Healthcare Assistant, has loved animals for as long as she can remember.
 In fact, they were her very first friends.
 From rats to cats, dogs to horses, chickens to pigs and turkeys to cows, she loves them all, and working at the Sanctuary has been a dream come true.
 Dakota wants to own her own sanctuary one day, and she’s honored to learn from our founder Kathy and work with an amazing team.

 Dani AurettoDani Auretto, Donor Relations Manager, spent most Saturdays for 2.5 years mucking stalls as a volunteer in animal care before joining staff full time.
 Dani began her career in fundraising at a university before moving to corporate for 16 years in procurement.
 She is excited to be back in non-profit supporting a mission she strongly believes.
 Dani lives in Woodstock with her wife, Tracy, and two dogs, Eleanor and Holli.